pretorh/lfs-notes/steps/0-setup.md

 Create partitions, add filesystems, and mount the partitions in $LFS

+You can use `./scripts/sudo.sh <command>` to run commands as sudo, with the LFS environment variable set for root

 # 3. Sources

 See general notes to copy sources over ssh.